|

 the bather usage and the chlorine level will provide the

 best indication of actual chemical requirements.
-I hope that
+Inasmuch as

 I have been helpful.